dmconnolly/roguelike/README.md

 # Roguelike

-May need to install : -
+On Linux, the following packages might be necessary : -

 libglfw3-dev
 libxinerama-dev